manimino/ducks/README.md

 `intersect`, and `difference` are applied to get the matching object IDs.
 Finally, the object IDs are converted to objects and returned.

-In practice, FilterBox and FrozenFilterBox have more complexity, as they are optimized to have much better memory usage and speed than a naive implementation.
+In practice, FilterBox and FrozenFilterBox have a bit more to them, as they are optimized to have much better memory usage and speed than a naive implementation.

 See the "how it works" pages for more detail: